Published On: Sep 23 2011 02:21:44 AM EDTUpdated On: Feb 04 2015 02:00:00 AM EST

-Speaking of Sabbath, here's Osbourne (second from left) in his younger days, leading up Black Sabbath's original lineup in the 1970s.
+Here's Ozzy Osbourne (second from left) in his younger days, leading up Black Sabbath's original lineup in the 1970s.

-Since his first stint with Van Halen came to a close in 1985, David Lee Roth has rejoined the band several times over the years, including in 2012 for their most recent concert tour and their first new album in 14 years.
+Since his first stint with Van Halen came to a close in 1985, Roth has rejoined the band several times over the years, including in 2012 for their most recent concert tour and their first new album in 14 years.

 A young Roger Daltrey, lead singer of The Who, is seen here on stage in Toronto in October 1976.

 Daltrey performs at a concert during the Abu Dhabi Formula One Grand Prix on Nov.
 23, 2014, in Abu Dhabi, United Arab Emirates.

 Gene Simmons and Ace Frehley of Kiss perform live in New Haven, Connecticut, during the Alive II Tour in January 1978.

 Gene Simmons in July 2014, sans the make-up and costumes he wears as "The Demon" in the rock band Kiss.